 Portage – Combat

-Portage in the jungle is always a tense affair.
+Portage in the jungles of Chult is always a tense affair.
 This time the PCs were being followed by half a dozen deinonychus.
 The Elf ranger could figure that the predators had some kind of ambush prepared.
 The PCs could see a large fell tree, a perfect spot for a few more of the beasts to wait for them.
 Droidoc decided to take the initiative, he shapeshifted into a deinonychus himself and jumped on the tree to issue a challenge.
 He then pounce on one of the raptor, savaging him enough to make him flee.
 He then duelled the apparent pack alpha in a flurry of claws and bites.
-He had the upper hand and gained the acknowledgement of the pack as the new, albeit temporary, leader (and an escort to the river).
+He had the upper hand again and gained the acknowledgement of the pack as the new (albeit temporary) leader (and an escort to the river).

 A Mantrap (monster plant again!) tried to lure the PCs nearer to the shore where it waited.
 Almost worked with Varis (3).